-CRITERION OPERATIONALIZATION LIMITATIONS Automatic extension for 6 months for the following IDPs [Pensioner] Pensioners whose pension does not exceed UAH 9,444 as of January 1, 2024 (four subsistence minimums for persons with disabilities); Any IDP whose employment status in the seven days prior to data collection was reported as 'Retired (not working)' or 'Retired (but still working to receive additional income, or just prefer working)', AND the amount of 'Pension for all reasons (age, military, except of disability allowance)' in the 30 days prior to data collection reported by the household of which did not exceed UAH 9,444 per the number of retired (working or not working) in the household. nousehold does not necessarily reflect the amount of Persons with disabilities of group I or II, children with disabilities under the age of 18, seriously ill children; The number of eligible individuals will be underestimated.
+CRITERIA DEFINITION LIMITATIONS Automatic extension for 6 months for the following IDPs: [Pensioner] Pensioners whose pension does not exceed UAH 9,444 as of January 1, 2024 (four subsistence minimums for persons with disabilities); Any IDP whose employment status in the seven days prior to data collection was reported as 'Retired (not working)' or 'Retired (but still working to receive additional income, or just prefer working)', AND the amount of 'Pension for all reasons (age, military, except of disability allowance)' in the 30 days prior to data collection reported by the household of which did not exceed UAH 9,444 per the number of retired (working or not working) in the household.
+The reported total amount of pension received by the household divided by the number of pensioners in the household does not necessarily reflect the amount of pension received by each pensioner in the household.
+The result therefore only constitutes a proxy estimate of eligibility under this criterion.
+Persons with disabilities of group I or II, children with disabilities under the age of 18, seriously ill children; Not included The number of eligible individuals will be underestimated.
 Orphans and children deprived of parental care under 23, particularly those adopted or raised in family-type group homes; and foster parents and adoptive parents.
 Not included The number of eligible individuals will be underestimated.
-Extension of allowance for 6 months based on new application for IDPs whose family income does not exceed UAH 9,444 per person AND: [Childcare (HH)] There is an employable unemployed person in the family or among the recipients of assistance, who takes care of a child under 14 years, of three or more children under the age of 18, AND children are unable to attend childcare and educational institutions, OR education is in a mixed format (offline and online); OR work', and up to two additional adults (persons aged >17) 4 in IDP households with at least one individual whose employment status in the seven days prior to data collection was reported as 'Doing housework, looking after children or other persons (unpaid)', AND that had at least one child under 14 OR at least three children under 18, AND that reported at least one child aged 5 to 14 OR at least three children aged 5 to 17 as not having been enrolled in formal school
+Extension of allowance for 6 months based on n new application for IDPs whose family income does not exceed UAH 9,444 per person AND: [Childcare (HH)] There is an employable unemployed person in the family or among the recipients of assistance, who takes care of a child under 14 years, of three or more children under the age of 18, AND children are unable to attend childcare and educational institutions, OR education is in a mixed format (offline and online); OR All children up to the age of 17, individuals aged 18 to 22 whose employment status in the seven days prior to data collection was reported as 'Student, not working' or 'Student and in paid work', and up to two additional adults (persons aged >17) in IDP households with at least one individual whose employment status in the seven days prior to data collection was reported as 'Doing housework, looking after children or other persons (unpaid)', AND that had at least one child under 14 OR at least three children under 18, AND that reported at least one child aged 5 to 14 OR at least three children aged 5 to 17 as not having been enrolled in formal school during the 2022/2023 school year or as not having regularly attended in-person learning, AND the total amount of income in the 30 days prior to data collection reported by the household of which did not exceed UAH 9,444 per household member.
+NA